Registered Office Address

 - Complete Form 484: Enter the new registered office address and the date of the change.
 The form can be lodged online through the ASIC Registered Agent portal, or as a paper form submitted by post

-- Lodge within 28 days: Under Section 142(1) of the Corporations Act, a company must notify ASIC of a change to its registered office within 28 days of the change taking effect
+- Lodge within 28 days: Under Section 142(1) of the Corporations Act, a company must notify ASIC of a change to its registered office within 28 days of the change taking effect.
+The change is effective from the date specified on the form, not the date of lodgement

 - Pay the lodgement fee: ASIC charges a fee for processing Form 484.
 Fees are updated annually and published on the ASIC website